MicrosoftDocs/visualfsharpdocs/docs/conceptual/asyncbuilder.bind['t,'u]-method-[fsharp].md

 Type: **'T -&gt;**[Async](https://msdn.microsoft.com/library/e0b28ea2-dea5-4021-b2b9-d7d4761babde)**&lt;'U&gt;**

-The function to bind the result of **computation**.
+The function to bind the result of `computation`.

+## Return Value

-**An asynchronous computation that performs a monadic bind on the result of computation.**
+An asynchronous computation that performs a monadic bind on the result of computation.

 ## Remarks
-Creates an asynchronous computation that runs *computation*, and when the computation generates a result, passes the result to *binder* that binds the result of the computation to a value.
+Creates an asynchronous computation that runs `computation`, and when the computation generates a result, passes the result to `binder` that binds the result of the computation to a value.

 A cancellation check is performed when the computation is executed.
-The existence of this method permits the use of **let!** in the **async { ... }** computation expression syntax.
+The existence of this method permits the use of `let!` in the `async { ... }` computation expression syntax.

 ## Platforms
 Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2